Breizh

 Barnenez Cairn

-Spotlight on the Cairn de Barnenez in Brittany, a must-see during your stay in an open-air hotel at Breizh Légendes in North Finistère.
+Spotlight on the Barnenez Cairn in Brittany, a must-see during your stay at a hotel surrounded by nature in Breizh Légendes in northern Finistère.

 Monumental witness to an ancient past